Jesssullivan/QEMU-Raspian/README.md

 *kernel stuff:*
 -  automate ramdisk & kernel extraction-
- most functions to do so are all ready to go in /kernel.py
+ some functions to do so are all ready to go in /kernel.py

 - *other random kernel todos-*
     -  working on better options for building via qemu-debootstrap from chroot instead of debian netboot or native gcc